chainable/chainable-api/README.md

 The possible returns of a Command are:
 * **CONTINUE:** the execution of the Chain will continue until it's finished.
 * **FINISHED:** ends the execution of the Current Chain (yes, they can be nested as we will see in a moment).
 Once a Chain if finished all the ```filter.postHandle(ExecutionContext ctx)``` are executed in the reversed order in which they are registered.
-* A third scenario is when a **ERRORs** occur, the default behavior is to stop the chains and execute the Filters (again, in the reversed order in which they are registered), but you can choose to override or provide a custom ```SkipPolicy(Exception exceptions...)``` to continue the execution of the other commands/ chains.
+* A third scenario is when a **ERRORs** occur, the default behavior is to stop the chains and execute the Filters (again, in the reversed order in which they are registered), but you can choose to override or provide a custom ```SkipPolicy(Exception exceptions...)``` to continue the execution of the other commands/chains.

 ## Do you | and _Filter_?